 Or was it?
 Commercially, yes.
 Artistically though, a more nuanced take is needed.
 I can look at every track on Living Eyes and irrespective of public backlash, radio blacklisting, record company upheaval, inter-band politics and personnel changes, there’s nothing that sounds like an out and out smash.
 Unlike the hit-packed Guilty album for Streisand from the previous year and the hits that came in the following three years with the Dionne Warwick, Kenny Rogers and Diana Ross albums, bar a couple of tracks, Living Eyes was almost old-fashioned.

 So how come it makes it into the top 10 on these album rankings?
-It’s because even with a lack of hits and perhaps even a lack of potential hits, it’s an album that’s always deserved to find an audience.
+It’s because even with a lack of hits, it’s an album that always deserved to find an audience.
 It’s because even though there’s a hard to pinpoint disconnect in much of the production on Living Eyes, it’s an album that many devoted Bee Gees fans love to the extent of feeling protective over.
 And maybe in the hands of a producer like David Foster (who in 1981 was about to start working his sheen-filled platinum magic with Chicago), maybe, just maybe there was a hit buried in there.

 I Still Love You is pleasant if non-essential, while lead single He’s A Liar – a US #30 – is a song I’m desperate to hear with new ears.
 It has the riffs and the sound effects and even one of the brothers best ever videos, but I never like it as much as I want to.
 One day.